 Most of this article is adapted from the booklet published in 1973 on Annawon’s 100th anniversary…

-Residing in West Haven at that time were less than fifty men know to be Masons. hailing from various lodges.
-These brothers were obliged to travel, by foot or horseback, to Adelpi Lodge (then in Fair Haven) or Olive Branch (then in Westville.) or elsewhere.
+Residing in West Haven at that time were less than fifty men know to be Masons hailing from various lodges.
+These brothers were obliged to travel, by foot or horseback, to Adelphi Lodge (then in Fair Haven) or Olive Branch (then in Westville) or elsewhere.

-One can imagine that these brothers discussed the advisability of forming a local lodge during these arduous trips.
+One can imagine that these brothers discussed the viability of forming a local lodge during these long and arduous trips.
 Eventually a petition to the Grand Lodge of New Haven was made.
-Notable members of the petitioning group included Bro Joseph W. Andrews, for whom the Jos.
-Andrews Chapter of Royal Arch Masons was later named, and Jarvis Kelsey, who became Annawon Lodge’s first Master.
+Notable members of the petitioning group included Brother Joseph W. Andrews, for whom the Joseph Andrews Chapter #46 of Royal Arch Masons was later named, and Jarvis Kelsey, who became Annawon Lodge’s first Worshipful Master.
 Also among the petitioners was Brother Dr. John M. Aimes, who suggested the name Annawon for the lodge.
-There was much discussion, Bro.
-Aimes persisted, and the name was accepted.
-Another signer was the beloved Bro.
-Nelson S. Wilmont, veteran of the Civil War, who lost an arm in the Battle of Fredicksburg.
-In relating his experience, Bro.
-Nelson told that he was wounded in battle and lay helpless.
+There was much discussion, Brother Aimes persisted, and the name was accepted.
+Another signer was the beloved Brother Nelson S. Wilmont, veteran of the Civil War, who lost an arm in the Battle of Fredicksburg.
+In relating his experience, Brother Nelson told that he was wounded in battle and lay helpless.
 With all hope was gone he gave the Mason’s grand hailing sign of distress, which some unknown brother recognized, then rescued and nursed him until he recovered.

 In due time the Grand Master granted a dispensation to the newly conferred lodge.
 A room known as Thompson Hall was secured, it was a second story over a grocery store, then located on the corner of Main Street and Campbell Ave.
-Although it was very small, it answered the purpose, at lest for a wile.
-The dispensation having been granted, officers were chosen and a communication called, and on Monday evening, March 24, 1873, Annawon Lodge 115 was opened on the Master Mason degree and had it’s first stated communication.
+Although it was very small, it answered the purpose, at least for a while.
+The dispensation having been granted, officers were chosen and a communication called, and on Monday evening March 24, 1873 Annawon Lodge #115 was opened on the Master Mason degree and had it’s first stated communication.

 From early records it is evident that the lodge held weekly meetings.
 In November of 1880 the by-laws were amended to provide for meeting on the second and fourth Mondays – as we do to this day.
 The records of the lodge show that fees of $20.00 were collected with a candidate’s application, and $20.00 at the Entered Apprentice degree.
 No fee was required for the Fellowcraft or Master Mason degree, apparently they preferred to get the full price at the early stages – it must be remembered that $40.00 was quite a lot of money at that time!